15 scary and awesome viewing platforms

 00:47 - Source: CNN

-At Shanghai’s 88-story Jin Mao Tower, visitors will be able to walk around a new glass walkway on the outside of the building, 340 meters above the city.
+At the 88-story Jin Mao Tower in Shanghai, visitors will be able to walk around a new glass walkway on the outside of the building, 340 meters above the city.
+The 1.2-meter-wide platform has no fence and no guard rails; only a safety harness stands between you and oblivion.

 Tickets aren’t yet on general sale – and there’s no confirmation when they will be – but when CNN visited Shanghai for travel series “In 24 Hours,” host James Williams just had to try it out.